emqx/eip/active/0021-msg-batch-for-resources.md

 #### Sending Messages Directly to the DB Drivers

-Before adding the message cache functionality, the hierarchical structure of the data integration part for sending a message is shown as the following figure:
+Before adding the message queue functionality, the hierarchical structure of the data integration part for sending a message is shown as the following figure:

 ![Old Data Plane](0021-assets/resource-old-arch-data-plane.png)